GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/lighthouse-largest-contentful-paint/index.md

 ## What LCP measures

-LCP measures when the largest content element in the viewport is rendered to the screen.
+LCP measures when the screen renders the largest content element in the viewport.
 This approximates when the main content of the page is visible to users.
 See [Largest Contentful Paint defined][definition] for more details on how LCP is determined.